Updated January 25, 2023

 That was fun.

 When I started a journey of personal finance and personal development, I started to come face to face with my money blocks.
-These have been especially challenging when starting a business.
+I fought with them when I first hit $100k.
+I had to overcome these to start building wealth.
+And they’ve been SUPER challenging when starting a business.

 I’m always working to have a better money mindset, and confronting these is job #1.